bmckercher123/calico/DEVELOPER_GUIDE.md

 make dev-image REGISTRY=my-registry
 ```

-This will build a all of the required `calico/` images, tagged by git commit hash, appended with the docker registry 'my-registry', i.e.
+This will build a all of the required `calico/` images, tagged by git commit hash, appended with the MKE registry 'my-registry', i.e.
 ```
 REPOSITORY                            TAG                                     IMAGE ID            CREATED             SIZE ...